packit/packit-service-fedmsg/CONTRIBUTING.md

 ## Guidelines for Developers

-If you would like to contribute code to the `packit-service` project, this section is for you!
+If you would like to contribute code to the `packit-service-fedmsg` project, this section is for you!

 ### Is this your first contribution?